dotmailer/dotmailer-magento-extension/README.md

  - Trial account enhancements that we’ve already implemented in our Magento 2 connector are now also implemented for Magento 1.
  - We’ve fixed the collection filter for flat products.
  - External dynamic content wasn’t aligning centrally on mobile devices; it does now.
- - Changes in 'Subscriber' status weren't being sent back to Magento from dotmailer; this has been fixed.
+ - Changes in 'Subscriber' status weren't being sent back to Magento from Engagement Cloud; this has been fixed.
  - We’ve implemented an IP address change.
  - Before creating a contact, an automatic check is made to ensure the API is enabled.
  - The class Zend_DB_Expr is now used for columns with expressions.